Breast Augmentation Q&A - Dr. Hayes answers 10 of the most popular realself breast augmentation questions.

 6. How Long Do I Have to Sleep on my Back After Breast Augmentation?

 It typically takes six weeks to heal completely from a breast augmentation surgery.
-I ask my patients to avoid sleeping on their back, if possible, for six weeks after surgery.
+I ask my patients to avoid sleeping on their back, if possible, for three weeks after surgery.
 If they can't sleep on their back, then they'll typically side-sleep.
 Being careful, even while you're sleeping, allows a stable capsule to form around the implant, so that the implants are held in place by the fully healed tissue.

 7. What size implants should I choose?